marionebl/jaketrent-blog/content/post/repainting-my-mind-with-react.md

 - "Code"
 comments: true
 date: 2017-04-21T07:22:24-06:00
 description: "My favorite thing about React is how it simplifies the mental model of the developer when coding a UI.
-They key is the repaint."
+The key is the repaint."
 draft: false
 image: "http://i.imgur.com/0dHFUCG.jpg"
 layout: post